3 key takeaways:

 Struggling to write your resume introduction?
 Make one fast with Teal's AI Resume Builder.

-Choosing a resume introduction
+Choosing the right resume introduction type

 Resume introduction type #1: Resume objective

-Resume introduction type #2: Professional summary
+Resume introduction type #2: Professional resume summary

 Resume introduction type #3: Qualifications summary